-SEX worship being the most natural, the most personal or self-relating, and ever associated with physical maturity, we may safely conclude it to have had spontaneous origin in widely separated localities.
+SEX worship being the most natural, the most personal or self-relating, and ever associated with physical maturity, we may safely conclude it to have had spontaneous origin in widely seperated localities.
 As it arose in India it may have likewise arisen elsewhere.
 At all events, we believe India and the East are not the only places where the vestiges of it are found.
-There is reason to think the aboriginal people of California had phallic and yonijic usages, if those usages did not amount to a religious faith.
+There is reason to think the aboriginal people of California had phallic and yonigic usages, if those usages did not amount to a religious faith.
 In support of this view several stone relics of antiquity give evidence, if it be proper to base a conclusion upon the study of a few specimens.

 The first of the kind it was my fortune to inspect was a stone phallus I obtained on the Big Solado Creek in the foot-hills of Stanislaus County, California.
 It is cylindrical in shape, nearly sixteen inches long, and two and a quarter inches in diameter.
-The second one is formed of basaltic rock, is eighteen inches in length, and two and one fourth inches in diameter at the largest part.
+The second one is represented in the cut, Fig. 25.
+It is formed of basaltic rock, is eighteen inches in length, and two and one fourth inches in diameter at the largest part.
 These are commonly called "Indian pestles."
 But this appears to be a swift and too easy conclusion.
 To be so carefully wrought out of obdurate rock for the object of pestles implies a poor adaptation to the supposed use.
-It elevates the autochthon's constructive above his applied skill.
-These phalli show no marks of wear; the larger ends having the same appearance of disuse as the smaller.
-A specific feature denoting weighty proof that our specimens are sexual emblems of the male organ cannot be overlooked.
-Near the summit of the lesser end is a well-defined depressed line which typifies the adult uncircumcised prepuce, in semi-recession upon the glands.
+It elevates the autochthon's constructive above his applied These phalli show no marks of wear; skill. the larger ends having the same appearance of disuse as the smaller.
+A specific feature denoting weighty proof that our specimens are sexual emblems of the male organ cannot